 Both of these plants are just spectacular!
 The plumeria flowers are on the left and the bird of paradise plant is on the right.
 To see these beautiful flowers growing outdoors in thick and lush plants is such a treat!

 There were some pretty cool fish along with a Spotted Eagle Ray!
 I had never even heard of a Spotted Eagle Ray before, let alone seen one!
 I’ve learned that they grow anywhere between 4-7 feet in length, excluding their tail.
 Their long tail can equal up to four times the length of its body with 2-5 venomous spines at the base!
 Yikes, that’s scary!
-The also forage on the sea floor for snails, shrimp, crabs and sea urchins.
+They also forage on the seafloor for snails, shrimp, crabs, and sea urchins.
 So cool!!

 These birds are so pretty!
 They are the Java Finch/Java Rice Finch/Java Sparrow.
 All different names for the same bird.
 Even the birds are colorful on Maui!